 Let’s talk about some of the most common safety concerns involving noise-canceling headphones.

 Some of the most common complaints surrounding noise-canceling headphones involve jaw pain, headaches, dizziness, and ear pressure.
 The ear pressure, in particular, is likened to the same kind of ear pressure one feels on an ascending airplane.
 To understand this better, it’s essential to know how barometric pressure changes affect us.

 When we take off in a plane, the ear pressure we feel occurs because of air density differences inside and outside your ears.
 When air density is higher inside your ears, the inner ear vibrates less, which means you perceive low-frequency sounds less.

 Some people adapt well to ANC headphones and don’t experience any symptoms at all.
 Others can use them without incident for only a few hours a day before they feel the need to take them off.
-Unfortunately, there is no “cure” for this, and people who struggle with the symptoms are left with no choice but to trade their ANC headphones for PNC ones instead.
+Unfortunately, there is no “cure” for this.
+And people who struggle with the symptoms get no choice but to trade their ANC headphones for PNC ones instead.

 Tinnitus is a persisting ringing or buzzing sound in the ears that becomes even more pronounced with the lack of any external background noise.
 It’s a common disorder that can affect people of all ages and can be triggered by anything that damages or interferes with your ears’ sensitive internal structures.

 Many people have reported experiencing tinnitus due to using ANC headphones, however, there is no scientific correlation between tinnitus and ANC headphones.
 A plausible theory for the perception of tinnitus is likely due to the heightened noise reduction by ANC headphones.

 For example, if you use noise cancelling headphones to study in a hall or a library, ambient noise can become close to zero and we become hyper-aware of the ringing sounds in our ears.